Essential Oil Safety

 Internal Use: Although the quality of our essential oils is suitable for internal use, we do not advocate such use without proper knowledge and understanding of safety concerns.
 While medical doctors or health care practitioners may prescribe essential oils for internal use, they are trained and experienced in the safe application of essential oils.
 If your need calls for internal use, Kurt Schnaubelt notes that 1-2 drops is generally enough and can be put into a capsule and filled with a carrier oil or added to honey, then water to drink.
 This helps the essential oil to absorb and protects the tender mucous membranes.
 It is not recommended to use the following internally where just a few drops may prove toxic: Hyssop (HEO's decumbens variety is suitable), Lavandula stoechas, Thuja, Dalmatian or Spanish Sage.

-See "Oil Usage" (orange tab) on the HEO website.
+See "Oil Usage" in the top navigation bar on the HEO website.

 Never drop essential oils into the ear.
 Some essential oils can safely be applied (diluted appropriately) around the ear or used on a cotton ball and inserted in the ear opening.